PeterCamilleri/format_engine/README.md

 ## Contributing

+#### Plan A

 1. Fork it ( https://github.com/[my-github-username]/format_engine/fork )
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+#### Plan B

+Go to the GitHub repository and raise an issue calling attention to some aspect that could use some TLC or a suggestion or idea.
+Apply labels to the issue that match the point you are trying to make.
+Then follow your issue and keep up-to-date as it is worked on.
+Or not as pleases you.
+All input are greatly appreciated.